IKEDAI1014/PersonalNote/CONTENTS/REGISTRY/README.md

 ### Device-Class
 List of registries used by specific devices such as GPUs and NICs
 ### service
-List of registries used by specific driver
+List of registries used by specific service
 ### extra
 List of registries used at locations of personal interest